How To Apply

 Prerequisite Coursework in Progress

 Fall semester/quarter grades in progress at the time the application is submitted will not be included in the evaluation of applicants.
 The academic record used in the evaluation of applicants will conclude as the applicant's academic record stands at the end of summer term prior to the mid-September application deadline.
-Those offered provisional admission will send a final transcript at the end of spring term 2016, which will reflect grades received fall term 2015 and spring 2016, if applicable.
+Those offered provisional admission to the class of 2021 will send a final transcript at the end of spring term 2017, which will reflect grades received fall term 2016 and spring 2017, if applicable.

 The final step in our review of applicants is an on-campus interview.
 All applicants that meet the academic and subjective review standards set by the Admissions Committee will be invited to campus for an interview in late January or early February.
 Interview invitations are typically sent in early January.
 Students who are invited to interview but fail to appear will not be considered for admission.